appium/appium-xcuitest-driver/docs/run-preinstalled-wda.md

 ---

 XCUITest driver can launch preinstalled WebDriverAgent directly against a real device.
-It lets you to start a XCUITest driver session without the `xcodebuild` command execution to improve the session startup performance.
+It lets you start a XCUITest driver session without the `xcodebuild` command execution to improve the session startup performance.

+> **Note**
+> This method does not work for iOS 17/tvOS 17 environment for now due to platform changes.
+> Please use the `xcodebuild` method.

 ## For Real Devices